 My name is Michael Schenck and this is my Unity and XR development blog.
-XR is short for VR/AR and includes both headset and phone based technology.
-I will be posting about XR happenings and whatever I am currently working on – hopefully providing some useful tips on Unity and XR along the way.
+I will be posting about XR happenings and whatever I am currently working on – hopefully providing some useful tips along the way.

 I started Pixelated Ramblings back in the Oculus DK1 days and have been pretty much focused on XR ever since.
 I was one of the first few members of Boston Virtual Reality when it was only a handful of VR nerds.
 I also frequently attend Boston Unity Group and have been working with Unity going all the way back to when it was first ported to Windows in the 3.x era.

-I have a degree in Computer Engineering from the Rochester Institute of Technology and I have many years of experience with Unity and leading XR platforms and devices – SteamVR, Oculus, Magic Leap, HoloLens, Google Daydream/Cardboard/ARCore etc. I also have plenty of experience doing mobile development and performance optimization with Unity including on standalone devices beyond phones like Oculus Quest and Magic Leap One.
+I have a degree in Computer Engineering from the Rochester Institute of Technology and I have many years of experience with Unity and leading XR platforms and devices – SteamVR, Oculus (Quest and Rift), Magic Leap, HoloLens, Google Daydream/Cardboard/ARCore etc. I also have plenty of experience doing performance optimization with Unity including on standalone devices like Oculus Quest and Magic Leap One.

-I am always looking for freelance Unity development opportunities and I am willing to take on any project.
+I am always looking for freelance Unity development opportunities.
 I am reliable, detail oriented, and passionate about what I work on.
 Check out my LinkedIn profile to see more about my skill set, past projects, and published experiences.